 All in all, in spite of the rhetoric of the retail apocalypse, we can look back on how 2017 ended on a high note with a massive surge in holiday sales.
 By focusing on innovation at the forefront, digitization single-handedly led the retail industry through a significant transformation in 2017.
 The core element, retail analytics, powered by big data played a fundamental role in digital transformation and revolutionized business operations.

 Previously, retail technology trends assist retailers in utilizing data analytics to overcome the e-Commerce challenge.
-Through data insights and grasping consumer behaviour patterns from multiple channels, retailers can effectively execute marketing campaigns.
+Through data insights and grasping consumer behavior patterns from multiple channels, retailers can effectively execute marketing campaigns.
 Moreover, they can personalize the customer’s shopping experience to meet their heightened demands.

 Retail Will Evolve From Predictive To Prescriptive Analytics

-From forecasting demands and footfalls to personalizing customer experience through predictive analytics has been the median in retail.
+From forecasting demands and footfalls to the personalizing customer experience through predictive analytics has been the median in retail.
 Although, the primary challenge lies in pricing for retailers who compete with the likes of competitors such as Amazon.
 Armed with prescriptive analytics, retailers can now even tackle this challenge by analyzing different types of data like location intelligence.
-Moreover, retailers can understand customer trends, product availability and peak hours.
+Moreover, retailers can understand customer trends, product availability, and peak hours.
 Therefore, allowing retailers to optimize profit margins to capitalize on any number of available opportunities.

 Data Analytics Will Optimize Store Operations

 Optimization of store operations is one of the reoccurring challenges which is faced today to run a profitable retail business.
-Allocating proper staff to address shopping trends based on particular days of the week, an event, a holiday is challenging.
+Allocating proper staff to address shopping trends based on particular days of the week, an event, a holidays is challenging.
 This is where another feature of in-store analytics plays a crucial role.
 Analytics enables retailers to counter-productively manage store operations by optimizing the staff based on various scenarios and historical data.

 Data From Omni-Channels Will Get Combined